Lokraan/laughing-chainsaw/README.md

 # Hasami
 Hasami is a discord bot that monitors bittrex and binance exchanges for significant changes in price / significant RSI values and prints it out in a specified channel.

+It also prints out the market cap of the entire crypto market and market information into nicely formatted discord embeds upon request.
+(Data from coinmarketcap.)

 ## Usage
 For basic personal use you need to set `"token"` to your personal bot's token, and `"update_channel"` to the channel the bot should print updates to in [config.json](/config.json)